geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 Yeah, yeah, yeah.
 There is something we're missing, which is the double buffering.
 We don't have any way to express that now, like the double buffering.
-You need this for fast gems.
+You need this for fast GEMMs.

 ##### **Geohot or Chenyu** [[00:07:33](https://www.youtube.com/watch?v=nNXwJ320Dww&t=453)]
 And Halide has a way to express that, so if we could just steal it.